 - Dog supervising skills decrease dramatically with alcohol consumption.

-- Glass breaks.
+- Glass can break.
 Dogs don’t wear shoes.
 Put your beverage in a thermos and save the paws.

 - Individuals in the park should wear shoes at all times.
 Bare feet are discouraged for your own health and safety.
 (Scoop the Poop!

 - No children under the age of 18 are permitted unless accompanied by an adult.
 Some dogs exhibit unpredictable behavior around small children.
-Young children have a tendency to scream and run when excited, which can trigger dogs’ prey drive or natural instinct to chase.
-For this reason and for the safety of your child(ren), we do not recommend bringing small children and infants into the dog park.*
+Young children have a tendency to scream and run when excited.
+That can trigger a dog's prey drive or natural instinct to chase.
+For this reason and the safety of your child(ren), we do not recommend bringing small children and infants into the dog park.*

-- Please keep treats to a minimum, and do not give treats to dogs that aren’t yours.
+- Please keep treats to a minimum.
+Do not give treats to dogs that are not yours.
 Treats can cause competition between dogs.
-Also, the dog you don’t know might have allergies, or be on a special diet, or be in training and therefore only be allowed to have treats as rewards for certain behaviors.
+The dogs you do not know might have allergies, be on a special diet, or be in training and only allowed to have treats as rewards for certain behaviors.

 - Please be aware that there is a risk to bringing your dog to the dog park.
 Any time dogs are allowed to play in a large group, there is the potential that your dog may be injured or may injure another dog.
 Kenosha County and the Kenosha County Parks Department are not responsible for any injury or damage caused by any dog or to any dog in the dog park.*

 - Please scoop the poop.
-All dog parks have disposal bags available, though we also appreciate people bringing their own bags.
+All dog parks have disposal bags available.
+Though we also appreciate people bringing their own bags.
 If you can’t find your dog’s deposit, please pick up one that somebody else left behind.
-You will no doubt miss some of the piles your dog has left at times, and if everyone works together, the dog parks will be healthier, cleaner places for our friends to play.*
+You will no doubt miss some of the piles your dog has left at times.
+If everyone works together, the dog parks will be healthier, cleaner places for our friends to play.*

-- Water bowls should not be brought inside the fenced area of the dog park in order to reduce the risk of diseases spread by sharing drinking water.
+- Water bowls should not be brought inside the fenced area of the dog park.
+This reduces the risk of diseases spread by sharing drinking water.
 Please dispose of unused water outside of the fenced park area.

-Please note: any "petiquette" point marked with an asterisk (*) is a Kenosha County Dog Park Rule, and is enforceable by law.
+Please note: any "petiquette" point marked with an asterisk (*) is a Kenosha County Dog Park Rule and enforceable by law.